bijmuj/DS/README.md

 - Type casting a char into an int gives us its ascii value so I used that for 3.

-- 4 is just interweaving two char arrays together.
+- ~~4 is just interweaving two char arrays together.~~ Oh how naive I was.
+It's actually rearranging a circular list.

 - 5 is probably best done with a stack which I've emulated.

-- 6 is five but with a queue.
+- 6 is five but with a * circular * queue.

-- The other 6 I only saw today.
+- ~~The other 6 I only saw today.
 I'll do it tomorrow.
-Maybe.
+Maybe.~~ Probably never doing this.
+Too lazy.

-- 7 isn't very dynamic.
+- My version of 7 isn't very dynamic.
 It can only do ABC+-.

 - 8 is a binary tree problem, not the simplest but not the most complex.
-  - Tried generating a random tree run but it gave me problems so I just gave it a tree.
+  - Tried generating a random tree run but it gave me problems so I just gave it a predefined a tree.

 - 9 works for +-/*.